We Are Graybug

 Our Three Products in Development

-We are developing GB-103 as a once-per-year intravitreal pan-VEGF inhibitor for the treatment of diabetic retinopathy (DR).
-GB-103 is in pre-clinical development.
+GB-103 is designed to be a once-per-year intravitreal pan-VEGF inhibitor for the treatment of diabetic retinopathy (DR).

 Our Three Products in Development

 GB-102 is designed to be a twice-per-year intravitreal pan-VEGF inhibitor for the treatment of wet age-related macular degeneration (wet AMD).